cormullion/cormullion.github.io/pages/2020-07-26-JuliaMono.md

 @def mintoclevel=1

 > This page first appeared as a website to acompany the
-> first release of JuliaMono, and it's now been incorporated
+> first release of JuliaMono, and it’s now been incorporated
 > here as a blog post.

 # JuliaMono - a monospaced font for scientific and technical computing